Proportional Weighting in District Ratings

 The sum of all the points for all campuses will determine the district domain score.

-In Image 3, the district domain score will be 79, a “B” rating.
+In Image 3, the district domain score will be 79, a “C” rating.
 This approach ensures a fair and accurate assessment that goes beyond simplistic metrics.
 Image 4 depicts how campus enrollment numbers and their proportional weight affect a district’s domain score.

 In Image 4, the district’s domain score of 79, or C-rating, closely represents and aligns with the domain ratings of all five of its campuses.

-The Future of Proportional Weighting Methodology
+The Effects of Proportional Weighting Methodology

-Now, using the new proportional weighting methodology, the TEA anticipates a more refined approach affirming a campus’s distinct weight in evaluating a district’s overall performance.
+Proportional weighting provides a more refined approach, affirming a campus’s distinct weight in evaluating a district’s overall performance.
+The proportional weighting methodology also provides a more accurate and fair evaluation of school district performance.

 Additional Accountability Resources